 Details & Statistics

-1. Northern Shovelers use their uniquely-shaped bills to strain the water for crustaceans when feeding.
-2. Northern Shovelers are fairly widespread, with populations living and breeding across parts of the Americas, Europe, Africa, and Asia.
-3. There are three other species...
+1. Unique Feeding Technique Northern Shovelers utilize their uniquely-shaped bills to sift through the water for crustaceans, making feeding an efficient endeavor.
+2. Widespread Distribution The Northern Shoveler boasts a widespread distribution, with populations found in parts of the Americas, Europe, Africa, and Asia, illustrating their adaptability to various habitats.
+3. Shoveler...
 Read more »